-A notary public does not have a direct financial or beneficial interest in a transaction if a notary public is acting in the capacity of an agent, employee, insurer, attorney, escrow, or lender for a person having a direct financial or beneficial interest in the transaction.
+A notary public would not have a direct financial or beneficial interest in a transaction if a notary public is acting in the capacity of an agent, employee, insurer, attorney, escrow, or lender for a person having a direct financial or beneficial interest in the transaction.

-If in doubt as to whether or not to notarize, it is recommended that you seek the advice of an attorney.
+If in doubt as to whether or not to notarize, the notary public should seek the advice of an attorney.